• Recipient of the Benois de la Danse prize (2006).

 Le Bourgeois gentilhomme (the Marchioness Dorimène); choreography by Nikita Dmitrievsky,

-and The Golden Age (Olga); choreography by Noah D. Gelber.
+The Golden Age (Olga); choreography by Noah D. Gelber,

-She was the first performer of the roles of Alma in Kirill Simonov’s ballet Glass Heart (2008), the Mare in Rodion Shchedrin’s ballet The Little Humpbacked Horse with choreography by Alexei Ratmansky (2009), the Soloist in Emil Faski’s ballet Simple Things (2010) and Aegina in the full-scale 2010 revival of the ballet Spartacus (2010) with choreography by Leonid Yakobson (1956).
+She was the first performer of the roles of Alma in Kirill Simonov’s ballet Glass Heart (2008), the Mare in Rodion Shchedrin’s ballet The Little Humpbacked Horse, the Soloist in Emil Faski’s ballet Simple Things (2010) and Aegina in the full-scale 2010 revival of the ballet Spartacus (2010) with choreography by Leonid Yakobson (1956), and the key roles in Sasha Waltz’ Le Sacre du printemps and Concerto DSCH.